Handling Offers

 • If your preferred employer is slower at responding/making a decision than others, contact them and ask how far they have proceeded with your application and when you are likely to hear of their decision.
 You may also wish to let them know that you have another offer ( you don’t have to mention the company’s name) but emphasise that you are still keen on interviewing with them.

 • Contact the employer who has made you the offer, and ask if they are prepared to extend the acceptance date.
-If the company insists on your making a decision very quickly, you might ask yourself whether you want to work for an organisation which is pressuring you to make a hasty and ill-informed choice.
+The company may however insist on your making a decision very quickly and you have to weigh up the pros and cons of doing that and make sure to do your due diligence on the organisation/firm.
 Remember, however, that you can’t stretch their patience forever – they need to know your decision, so that, if negative, they can offer the position to someone else.

 If you are fortunate enough to have more than one offer and there appears to be little between them, you may need to revisit your original list of needs and reflect these against the current offers in terms of location, company culture, approach to training, how you felt at interview, and so on.
 It’s probably worth trusting your instincts, but still do some extra research, if it will help you to make a better decision.
 Remember, organisations want to hire people who are excited about working for them.
 If you have any questions and/or concerns you can also speak to the recruiter that you have been communicating with.
 If you would like advise on how to manage such a conversation, it would be a good idea to speak to a careers adviser.